Top 10 Portland To-Do’s

 Portland Timbers FC Game

-Powell’s is the largest, independently owned bookstore in the US, possibly the world (sorry, Strand).
+Powell’s is the largest, independently owned bookstore in the US - possibly the world (sorry, Strand).
 I spent many childhood afternoons here thumbing through books in the cafe with my parents.
-This Portland staple has opened a number of smaller locations scattered around the metro area, but be sure to visit the main location on Burnside.
+This Portland staple has opened a number of smaller locations scattered across the metro area, but be sure to visit the main location on Burnside.

 Rose Garden & Japanese Garden

 Portland is also known as the Rose City because she hosts the International Rose Test Garden.
 It is a fragrant and beautiful place to visit so long as it isn’t raining.
 There are over 650 varieties of roses, and over 10,000 rose bushes.
-The Japanese Garden is close to the Rose Garden, and is a serene place to enjoy both art and culture.
+The nearby Japanese Garden is a serene place to enjoy both art and culture.

 Nature Hike & Columbia River Gorge